open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s.md

 1. Open the `values.yaml` file in `./open-amt-cloud-toolkit/kubernetes/charts/`.

-2. Update the *mps*, *rps*, *webui*, and *mpsrouter* keys to point to your own container registries.

-    ```yaml hl_lines="2-5"
-    images:
-        mps: "vprodemo.azurecr.io/mps:latest"
-        rps: "vprodemo.azurecr.io/rps:latest"
-        webui: "vprodemo.azurecr.io/webui:latest"
-        mpsrouter: "vprodemo.azurecr.io/mpsrouter:latest"
-    ```

-3. Update the `commonName` key in the **mps** section with the IP Address of your development device.
+2. Update the `commonName` key in the **mps** section with the IP Address of your development device.

     ``` yaml hl_lines="2"
     mps: